dojo/docs/dijit/Tree.rst

 wrapped in a `dojo.store.Observable <dojo/store/Observable>`, or by :ref:`dojo.data.ItemFileWriteStore <dojo/data/ItemFileWriteStore>`.

-Setting up a client-server dojo.data source where the server notifies the client whenever the data has changed is quite complicated, and beyond the scope of dojo, which is a client-only solution.
+Setting up a client-server dojo.store source where the server notifies the client whenever the data has changed is quite complicated, and beyond the scope of dojo, which is a client-only solution.

 Lazy Loading a Tree